ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Release 0.8.29 corrects a bug in the handling of the `image_*` crate features that prevented use of image functionality when using `image_024` or `image_023`, thanks to an excellent contribution from <https://github.com/t-moe>.

 Release 0.8.28 increments the `pdfium_latest` feature to `pdfium_6996` to match new Pdfium release 6996 at <https://github.com/bblanchon/pdfium-binaries>, fixes an edge case in page object handling where it was possible to apply a change to a page object - a transformation, for example - that might not be captured during automatic content regeneration of the containing page, and adds trait implementations for `Eq`, `Hash`, and `Clone` to `PdfBookmark`, thanks to an excellent contribution from <https://github.com/mlaiosa>.

 Release 0.8.27 adds a new `axum_once_cell` example demonstrating how to use Pdfium safely across asynchronous tasks with Axum, thanks to an excellent contribution from <https://github.com/danwritecode>, and fixes two bugs related to memory safety in the WASM bindings implementation, thanks to an excellent contribution from <https://github.com/samsieber>.
 The first bug affected certain UTF-16 string handling operations; the second bug could result in data corruption when working with raw bitmap pixel buffers.

 Release 0.8.26 relaxes the minimum supported Rust version to 1.61 based on user feedback, increments the `pdfium_latest` feature to `pdfium_6721` to match new Pdfium release 6721 at <https://github.com/bblanchon/pdfium-binaries>, adds new crate features `image_025`, `image_024`, and `image_023` to allow explicitly pinning the version of `image` that should be used by `pdfium-render`, sets `image` to `image_025`, and adjusts bookmark traversal so that bookmarks are returned in a more natural order, thanks to an excellent contribution from <https://github.com/mlaiosa>.

-Release 0.8.25 establishes a minimum supported Rust version of 1.60 for `pdfium-render`, increments the `pdfium_latest` feature to `pdfium_6666` to match new Pdfium release 6666 at <https://github.com/bblanchon/pdfium-binaries>, adds new crate features `pdfium_use_skia`, `pdfium_use_win32`, `pdfium_enable_xfa`, and `pdfium_enable_v8` to make available certain Pdfium functions that require Pdfium to be built with specific compile-time flags, and adds bindings for all remaining `FPDF_*` functions in the Pdfium API to `PdfiumLibraryBindings`, an important milestone leading up to release 0.9.0.

 ## Binding to Pdfium